Trump, Pence tag team battleground state for SpaceX launch

 With American shuttles no longer in use, the United States has had to rely on Russia for rides to the International Space Station.
 SpaceX would be the first private company to put astronauts in orbit, something achieved by just three countries — Russia, the U.S. and China.

 The astronauts were scheduled to blast off at 4:33 p.m.
 EDT from launch pad 39A, the same one the Apollo astronauts used to get to the moon.
-Vice President Mike Pence got to Florida ahead of Trump and was to meet with the astronauts’ families and NASA officials before the launch.

 Madhani reported from Chicago.